Ram-SrinivasChandran/google-calendar-api/README.md

 - **Dependency Management:** Include essential Maven dependencies for seamless integration.
 - **API Usage:** Write Java code to authenticate with Google's services and interact with the Google Calendar API to perform operations like event creation, retrieval, and updates.

-By leveraging the Google Calendar API, you can enhance the functionality of FLBC, streamline workflows, and provide users with powerful scheduling capabilities directly within your software.
+By leveraging the Google Calendar API, you can enhance the functionality of your java application, streamline workflows, and provide users with powerful scheduling capabilities directly within your software.